It’s hard to admit we doubt God. But doubt is a natural and healthy part of faith. God is ready and able to hear and heal our doubt.

 We prayed and prayed.
 Both children were healed in His unique way, and in His time.
 But not in OUR Time.

 For our son.
-For our daughter.
+And our daughter.
 For our family.

 We placed our hope and faith in Him in our distress and didn’t get the response we desired.
-We prayed boldly.
+Our prayers were bold.
 We trusted.

 And doubt creeped in.